 - Using Megumi/his technique, Sukuna can and wants to defeat Gojo.

 There are a lot of possibilities why Sukuna has shown interest in Megumi.
 But it more or less boils down to Sukuna’s revival.
-Even if he does not want to leave Yuji’s body, he may want to regain his full strength.
+He may want to regain his full strength.

 Whatever the means may be, Sukuna’s revival is no good news.